KunWang0129/cse15l-lab-reports/lab-report-1-week-2.md

 - I was able to try out different combinations of optimizing inputs with semicolons and quotation marks.
 - Here is a screeshot of some combinations
 ![Optimizing_Run](Optimizing_Run.jpg)
+- The example in the picture shows how line

+`cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI`
+- can save plenty of time by using semicolon compare to typing and excecuting each command one at a time.
+- The code above is able to compile `WhereAmI.java` and `OtherMain.java` and run both files in one line of code.